-Core Courses Biol 151 Biology of Humans CCD 410 C CSD 410 Communication Changes and Disorders of the Older Adult Psyc 333 Psychology of Adulthood and Aging SW 315 Aging and the Aged orSoc 364 Social Gerontology\ SW/Nrsg 360 Death and Bereavement \NOTE: If both SW 315 and Soc 364 are taken, three of the credits will count toward the remaining credits category.
+Core Courses Biol 151 Biology of Humans CSD 410 Communication Changes and Disorders of the Older Adult Psyc 333 Psychology of Adulthood and Aging SW 315 Aging and the Aged orSoc 364 Social Gerontology SW/Nrsg 360 Death and Bereavement NOTE: If both SW 315 and Soc 364 are taken, three of the credits will count toward the remaining credits category.
 Remaining credits to be selected from: Biol 196; Econ 280; Hcad 222; Idis 201; Nrsg 211, 212, 213; Phil 306; Psyc 230; Rels 315; Soc 316.
 Up to three credits from Directed Studies, Independent Study, or Special Topics courses that focus on gerontological issues may be applied to the minor with approval from the Gerontology minor adviser.
-For advising, see Professor M. Cassidy (S-134) College of Arts and Sciences.
-MINOR: GLOBAL STUDIES, Liberal Arts (Code 424-400) The interdisciplinary minor in Global Studies is designed to enhance students' understanding of other languages, diverse cultures, and global issues.
+MINOR: GLOBAL STUDIES, Liberal Arts (Code 424-400) Advisers: A. Abootalebi (Political Science), M. DaCosta (Economics), K. Lang (History), K. Schaupp (Philosophy and Religious Studies), D. Shih (English), J. Sims (Communication and Journalism), or L. Taft (Nursing).
+Students pursuing a major in the College of Business should see their major adviser for information about the Global Studies Minor.
+The interdisciplinary minor in Global Studies is designed to enhance students' understanding of other languages, diverse cultures, and global issues.
 It provides students with the knowledge and skills that can be used in a changing and increasingly interdependent world.
 It also offers curricular options that encourage participation in other international studies programs as well as study abroad and internship options.
 By completing this minor, students should develop: (1) a historical perspective of international life, cultures, and countries; (2) an understanding of economic and financial differences that often define life in other countries and account for life experiences, education, and social development; (3) an understanding of the social and cultural differences that serve to define life in international communities; (4) an understanding of world politics and the influence of private and public organizations that are transforming power and social interactions around the world; (5) an understanding of world geography by studying the production, exchange, consumption patterns, and development of international communities; (6) an understanding of foreign languages that will prepare them for study abroad experiences as well as employment in multinational companies, governmental agencies, education, social work, and health service organizations.
-To be awarded the minor, in addition to the 24 semester credits required, students also must have foreign language competency at the 102-level.
+To be awarded the minor, in addition to the 24 semester credits required, students also must have foreign language competency at the 102 level.
 Twenty-four semester credits, including: